masoudrostami/Programming-Data-Science-R/README.md

 Description

-In this project, I explored the Bikeshare Data for three major cities in US - Chicago, New York City and Washington.
+In this project, I explored the Bikeshare Data for three major cities in US - Chicago, New York City and Washington to understand is there any different between these three cities in using Bikeshare company.

 Files in this projects are include: